I’m so ashamed. I have officially become *that* parent. The kind of parent I used to laugh at and deride as a shmoe. I’m a Tickle Me Elmo mom!

-In my defense, I wouldn’t normally go all gaga over the latest “must have” toy.
+In my defense, I wouldn’t normally go all gaga over the latest “must have” holiday toy fads.
 I still feel the same way I did when parents were climbing all over each other for Tickle Me Elmo.
 But here’s what happened.

-I finally called my mom to see if she could keep her eye out for Zhou Zou Pets in Manhattan, Kansas, because maybe people there are not as crazy as people here in Cincinnati.
-Unfortunately, though, Zhou Zhou mania has hit the entire freaking Midwest because Mom couldn’t find one in the Little Apple.
+I finally called my mom to see if she could keep her eye out for Zhu Zhu Pets in Manhattan, Kansas, because maybe people there are not as crazy as people here in Cincinnati.
+Unfortunately, though, Zhu Zhu mania has hit the entire freaking Midwest because Mom couldn’t find one in the Little Apple.
 Finally, she decided to just order a hamster at Amazon.

 So help me, God, my daughter better love and cherish and sleep with that thing until it falls apart.
 Because I know by February the stores won’t be able to give them away.
 Meanwhile, I feel like Veruca Salt’s dad from Willy Wonka and the Chocolate Factory.
 Not because my daughter has behaved like a spoiled brat, but because I’m so ashamed of what I’ve become.

 What about you, WMAGs?
-Is there a toy for which you’re willing to sacrifice your dignity this holiday season?
+Have there ever been holiday toy fads for which you were willing to sacrifice your dignity?